all-in-one-of/snippets/CG_Pipelines.md

 Hda processor // create inputs ?

-# #
+# REF
 - References is king! read it with human scale and relations (bigest to smallest details), read paterns.
 - Dont forget aboud mid freq.
-- Make contrast with details placement.
+- Make contrast comp with details placement.
 - Try to sculpt across the form (not with the flow).
 - work in HSV, Keep Valor in check.